walkerdb/dsc_workshops/open_refine/readme.md

 #### Text editing with Python
 One of Python's greatest strengths lies in its ability to easily manipulate text, and it provides a number of built-in functions to cover common tasks.
 We'll be exploring some of these using __IDLE__, a prettified python interpreter that should have come bundled with your python installation.
-If you can't find a copy of IDLE on your computer by searching for it, you can instead just open up a command line or terminal and type ```python```.
+If you can't find a copy of IDLE on your computer by searching for it, you can instead open up a command line or terminal and type ```python```.
 This will give you the same basic functionality, just not in color.

 > ```yaml
 -> Open up IDLE, or, failing that, start up python via a command line.
 This is where you'll be trying out the code below.